-1 These aspects could not be translated directly into the dimensions' attributes or ascribed to particular ideal-types.
-Rather, they provide an evolutionary backdrop to the typology, acting as a reminder that the ideal types are manifestations of ENCI that, under changing framework conditions in different EU countries, may emerge then disappear.
+1 These aspects could not be ascribed directly to ideal-types.
+Rather, they provide an evolutionary backdrop to the typology, acting as a reminder that the manifestations of ENCI, under changing framework conditions in the EU countries, may emerge then disappear.